kandersolar/pvlib-python/paper/2023/paper.md

 # Acknowledgements

-Although much of the development and maintenance of pvlib python is on a volunteer basis, the project has also benefited from projects funded by various sources, including:
+Although much of the development and maintenance of pvlib python is on a volunteer basis, the project has also been supported by projects with various funding sources, including:

 - The U.S. Department of Energy’s Solar Energy Technology Office, through the PV Performance Modeling Collaborative (PVPMC) and other projects